OSC/ondemand/README.md

     scl enable rh-ruby22 nodejs010 git19 -- bash
     ```

-2. Determine the latest stable version of this app.
-At the top of this
-    `README.md` you will see it in a green box.
-Record this `X.X.X` for the
-    next step.

 3. Start in the **build directory** for all sys apps, clone and check out the
     latest version of the shell app (make sure the app directory's name is
     `shell`):